-- 1. Florida Teacher Certification Examination General Knowledge Test (GK) (Complete during Year 1) - 2.
-Florida Teacher Certification Examination Professional Education Test (PEd) (Complete during Year 2) - 3.
-Florida Teacher Certification Examination Subject Area Test in School Psychology (SAE) (required for certification in the state of Florida) (Complete during the Fall semester of Year 3) - 4.
+- 1. Florida Teacher Certification Examination Subject Area Test in School Psychology (SAE) (required for certification in the state of Florida)\ (Complete during the Fall semester of Year 3) - 2.
 Praxis School Psychologist Examination (5402) (required for school psychology licensure in the state of Florida and NCSP certification) (Complete during internship)